Lockheed P-2 Neptune: Covert operations P2V-7U/RB-69A variants

 The initial two aircraft were sent to Europe, based at Wiesbaden, West Germany, but were later withdrawn in 1959 when the CIA reduced its covert aircraft assets in Europe.
-The CIA sent the other two P2V-7U/RB-69As to Hsinchu Air Base, Taiwan, where by December 1957, they were given to a "black op" unit, the 34th Squadron, better known as the Black Bat Squadron, of the Republic of China Air Force; these were painted in ROCAF markings.
-The ROCAF P2V-7U/RB-69A's mission was to conduct low-level penetration flights into mainland China to conduct ELINT/ferret missions including mapping out China's air defense networks, inserting agents via airdrop, and dropping leaflets and supplies.
-The agreement for plausible deniability between US and Republic of China (ROC) governments meant the RB-69A would be manned by ROCAF crew while conducting operational missions, but would be manned by CIA crew when ferrying RB-69A out of Taiwan or other operational area to US.
+The CIA sent the other two P2V-7U/RB-69As to Hsinchu Air Base, Taiwan, where by December 1957, they were given to a "black op" unit, the 34th Squadron, better known as the Black Bat Squadron, of the Republic of China Air Force (ROCAF); these were painted in ROCAF markings.
+The ROCAF P2V-7U/RB-69A's mission was to conduct low-level penetration flights into mainland China to conduct ELINT/ferret missions, including mapping out China's air-defense networks, inserting agents via airdrop, and dropping leaflets and supplies.
+The agreement for plausible deniability between US and Republic of China governments meant the RB-69A would be manned by ROCAF crew while conducting operational missions, but would be manned by CIA crew when ferrying RB-69As out of Taiwan or other operational areas to US.

 The P2V-7U/RB-69A flew with ROCAF Black Bat Squadron over China from 1957 to November 1966.
-All five original aircraft (two crashed in South Korea, three shot down over China) were lost with all hands on board.
+All five original aircraft were lost with all hands on board; two crashed in South Korea and three were shot down over China.
 In January 1967, two remaining RB-69As flew back to NAS Alameda, California, and were converted back to regular US Navy P2V-7/SP-2H ASW aircraft configurations.
-Most of the 34th Squadron's black op missions remain classified by the CIA—though a CIA internal draft history, Low-Level Technical Reconnaissance over Mainland China (1955–66), reference CSHP-2.348, written in 1972 that covers CIA/ROCAF 34th Squadron's black op missions is known to exist.
-The CIA does not plan to declassify it until after 2022.
+Most of the 34th Squadron's black-op missions remain classified by the CIA—though a CIA internal draft history, Low-Level Technical Reconnaissance over Mainland China (1955–66), reference CSHP-2.348, written in 1972 that covers CIA/ROCAF 34th Squadron's black-op missions is known to exist.
+The CIA did not plan to declassify it until after 2022.